locnnil/workshop/docs/reference/workspace_refresh.rst

 - Applies and verifies the changes to the workspace
 - Restores the working state of the workspace

-The ``--wait-on-error`` option pauses the refresh if an error occurs.
+The :option:`!--wait-on-error` option pauses the refresh if an error occurs.
 Thus, you can fix the error and resume the operation or abort and revert it.
 This option can only be used with a single workspace.
 If multiple workspaces are listed and an error occurs,